How Social Media Affects Your Teen’s Mental Health: A Parent’s Guide

 Why is excessive use of social media a problem?

-The excessive use of social media can harm teens by disrupting important healthy behaviors.
+According to Dr. Murthy's advisory, the excessive use of social media can harm teens by disrupting important healthy behaviors.
 Some researchers think that exposure to social media can overstimulate the brain's reward center and, when the stimulation becomes excessive, can trigger pathways comparable to addiction.

 Social media use in teens: A guide for parents